helq/pytropos/docs/source/README.md

-Run `sphinx-apidoc -o . ../../tensorlint` in this directory.
+Run `sphinx-apidoc -o . ../../pytropos` in this directory.

-This will generate `modules.rst`, `tensorlint.rst`, and others.
+This will generate `modules.rst`, `pytropos.rst`, and others.

 Then include `modules.rst` in your `index.rst` file.